-The PfT window opens with its Welcome tabbed page selected.
+The PfT window has seven tab pages.
+These set out the work-flow to follow as you create your output.
+PfT opens with its Load tabbed page selected.
 As the window opens PfT processes the emails you have selected, breaking down the sub-messages and collecting the data it needs.
-While it does this an orange panel displays information about the number of emails and sub-messages being processed.
+If this takes more than a couple of seconds an an orange panel displays information about the number of emails and sub-messages being processed.
 The length of time this takes will depend on both the number of emails selected and the complexity and number of sub-messages in each.
 In case the process takes too long there is a Cancel button.
 If you click this the process stops and the window closes, allowing you to think again about the number of emails selected.

-Once the process is complete the orange button panel and Cancel button disappear.
+Once the process is complete the orange panel and Cancel button disappear.

 The upper part of the welcome page gives summary details of the email or emails selected while the lower part indicates the purpose of each of the tabbed pages.

 If you have selected two or more emails there is a pop-up message summarising what PfT has processed.